-Revise the below message to share truth
+Revise this Philip Morris ad to share truth

 Above is the current U.S. point-of-sale advertisement being used to market the world's #1 selling nicotine delivery device - Marlboro cigarettes.
 Click on the image to see how it's being used to market nicotine in more than 100,000 U.S. stores.